List of 2023 FIFA Women's World Cup controversies: Ireland–Colombia warm-up match

 Several warm-up matches were played on 14 July 2023 after teams arrived in the host nations.
-One of these, between the Republic of Ireland and Colombia, was abandoned after 23 minutes of game time due to what the FAI Women called "overly physical" play on behalf of the Colombian team; the FCF responded that their players were trained in the spirit of "healthy competition" but they respected Ireland "preferr[ing] not to continue".
+One of these, between the Republic of Ireland and Colombia, was abandoned after 23 minutes of game time due to what the FAI Women called "overly physical" play on behalf of the Colombian team; the FCF responded that their players were trained in the spirit of "healthy competition" but they respected Ireland "prefer[ring] not to continue".
 The Irish team staff had spoken to match officials about the game being played too physically for a warm-up friendly after several rough challenges and a particularly hard tackle from an unnamed Colombian player that saw Denise O'Sullivan taken to hospital during the early stages of the match.
 The officials agreed to end the match.
 Ireland coach Vera Pauw had already asked Colombia coach Nelson Abadía to calm his players after an earlier tackle on Ruesha Littlejohn.
 After Colombian player Daniela Caracas said that the Ireland players were "just girls" who should "eat shit" for worrying about the rough play, Pauw noted that her team were known for their physical play themselves, but the level of Colombia's physicality had been "outside the rules of the game".
 Pauw also confirmed that O'Sullivan had not suffered serious injury, but she was still unable to train.